robintrayler/collagen_demineralization/manuscript.md

 Several indices have been proposed to assess the quality and preservation of either the collagen or mineral components of bone (@tbl:indices).
 However many of these indices rely on regions where there is considerable overlap among organic and inorganic absorbance bands or where the index cannot be reliably calculated for both unaltered bone and fully demineralized collagen.
+In particular, quantifying carbonate content or loss is complicated by the overlap among carbonate, phosphate and amide bands.
 For example the API and BPI indices are commonly used to quantify carbonate content bone and tooth enamel [@grunenwald2014; @roche2010; @sponheimer1999].
 Calculating these indices relies on a reliable measurement of absorbance at wavenumber ~1020 cm^-1^, the location of the most prominent phosphate band.
-However, in fully demineralized collagen wavenumber ~1020 cm^-1^ is instead

- A variety indices have been proposed to characterize the crystal-chemical properties of bone apatite and collagen (@tbl:indices). @sponheimer1999 used
+However, in fully demineralized collagen the wavenumber ~1020 cm^-1^ band is not well defined and overlaps the "shoulder" of the amide III peak at ~1231 wavenumber.
+Furthermore the A-type carbonate band almost perfectly overlaps the amide II band.
+So while carbonate removal is critical to accurate measurement of of the organic δ^13^C value of bone, it is difficult to directly quantify the relative amounts of carbonate and organic components.
+Instead we focus on quantifying the removal of the mineral phosphate groups.
+Since most carbonate is bound in the PO~4~ crystallographic site [@elliott1985; @elliot2002], phosphate loss should directly correspond the loss of carbonate groups. @roche2010 proposed the Water-Amide on Phosphate Index (WAMPI) to quantify organic content in fossil tooth enamel. @lebon2016 used essentially the same index to assess collagen quality in un-demineralized bone prior to radiocarbon analysis.

 We used the ratio of the amide-I  indices related to total carbonate and phosphate content as well as organic (collagen) content.